 - One-half of your Social Security benefits

-According to the Social Security Administration, you may owe taxes on up to 50 percent of your Social Security benefits if:
+According to the Social Security Administration, you may owe taxes on up to 50% of your benefits if:

-You may owe taxes on up to 85 percent of your Social Security benefits if:
+You may owe taxes on up to 85% of your benefits if:

-- You file a joint return and your combined income is more than $44,000.
+- You file a joint return, and your household’s combined income is more than $44,000.

 How to minimize taxes on your Social Security benefits